R-CF/ncdfCF/README.md

 #>   .. .. ..@ bounds    : logi FALSE
 ```

-Both of these methods will read data from the NetCDF resource, but only
+Both of these methods will read data from the netCDF resource, but only
 as much as is requested.

 ## Development plan

 Package `ncdfCF` is in the early phases of development.
 It supports
 reading of groups, variables, dimensions, user-defined data types,
-attributes and data from NetCDF resources in “classic” and “netcdf4”
+attributes and data from netCDF resources in “classic” and “netcdf4”
 formats.
 From the CF Metadata Conventions it supports identification of
 dimension axes, interpretation of the “time” dimension, and reading of
 “bounds” information.